Niantangliu/Deep-learning-crop-mapping/README.md

 Combines CNNs and RNNs to interpret spatial and temporal data simultaneously, providing a robust framework for dynamic environmental understanding.
 ## Attention 3D U-net:
 An adaptation of the U-Net architecture that works with volumetric data, perfect for detailed segmentation tasks in 3D medical images and adapted here for high-resolution crop classification.
+## Model ensemble learning and hybrid architectures
+Ensemble learning jointly combines multiple models to improve accuracy, robustness, and generalisation beyond what single models achieve.
+Ensemble methods help reduce overfitting and enhance prediction capabilities on complex datasets.
+Hybrid architectures merge different types of neural networks or combine neural networks in order, such as using CNNs' outputs as inputs into RNNs.

 # Model interpretation
 To deepen our understanding of the models' decision-making processes and improve their transparency and usability, we explore model interpretation from three perspectives: